andre-karrlein/phpmetrics-server/README.md

 docker run --rm -p 8080:8080 -v ~/code:/var/www/code -d phpmetrics
 ```

-It mounts your code directory, which has your repositories in it and generate reports automatically.
+Mount your code directory, which has your repositories in it, into the container.

 ### Prerequisites